kubeflow/website/content/docs/gke/authentication.md

 # In-Cluster Authentication

-### Kubeflow GCP Service Accounts
-When you set up Kubeflow for GCP, it will automatically [provision three service accounts](https://www.kubeflow.org/docs/gke/deploy/deploy-cli/#gcp-service-accounts) with different privileges.
+When you [set up Kubeflow for GCP](/docs/gke/deploy), it will automatically [provision three service accounts](https://www.kubeflow.org/docs/gke/deploy/deploy-cli/#gcp-service-accounts) with different privileges.
 In particular, the `${KFAPP}-user` service account is meant to grant your user services access to GCP.
 The credentials to this service account can be accessed within the cluster as a